Minor Home Repair Program

 About the Program

-The Minor Home Repair Program provides loan funds of up to $5,000 for eligible, low-income homeowners to fix exterior code compliance orders to repair or other health and safety issues.
-Roofs are funded for replacement cost up to $12,000.
+The Minor Home Repair Program provides up to one-half of the cost for roof replacement to a limit of City funding of $12,000; or up to one-half of the total cost with a City limit of $5,000 to fix exterior code compliance orders to repair or other health and safety issues for eligible, low-income homeowners.
 Most repairs are exterior or interior repairs of plumbing, mechanical, electrical, or accessibility issues such as handicap ramps or door modifications.
 If needed repairs are too extensive to resolve the code compliance issues, or the health and safety issue, homeowners will not be assisted.

-Lead Remediation: The $5,000 no interest loan for home repair may be increased up to $12,000 for lead remediation when there is a child under the age of six living in the home.
+Lead Remediation: The $5,000 amount available for home repair may be increased up to $12,000 for lead remediation when there is a child under the age of six living in the home.
 The State of Michigan's Lead Safe Home program is another source of funding for needed lead remediation that can be partnered with the City's Minor Home Repair program.
-For more information on the State of Michigan program:
+For more information on the State of Michigan program: http://www.michigan.gov/documents/CMIapp_11146_7.pdf

-- Cannot be used for an item that is covered by warranty or a claim on a homeowner's insurance policy.
+- Funding cannot be used for an item that is covered by warranty or a claim on a homeowner's insurance policy.

-- Cannot assist renters, manufactured housing or homes on land contracts.
+- Funding cannot assist renters, manufactured housing or homes on land contracts.

-- Can only be received one time per property.
+- Funding can only be received one time per property.

-This program is administered and funded by the City of Battle Creek through the Community Development Block Grant Program (CDBG) with funding through U.S. Department of Housing and Urban Development (HUD).
+This program is administered by the City of Battle Creek through the Community Development Block Grant Program (CDBG) with funding through the U.S. Department of Housing and Urban Development (HUD).

 An application with supporting documentation must be submitted to apply for the program.
 In addition to the completed application the following documents will also be needed: